More rewilding projects

-In response to these issues, the River Torrens Recovery Project (now Urban River Torrens Recovery Project) commenced in 2014, targeting priority sites to improve water quality and ecosystem function in the river and the coastal waters where it enters the sea.
+In response, the River Torrens Recovery Project commenced in 2014, targeting priority sites to improve water quality for both the river and the coast, where it enters the sea.

 Exotic trees